Twitter media policy

 - bodily harm, torture, dismemberment, or mutilation

 We consider adult content to be any media that is pornographic and/or may be intended to cause sexual arousal.
-Some examples include, but are not limited to:
+Some examples include, but are not limited to, depictions of:

 - full or partial nudity (including close-ups of genitals, buttocks, or breasts)